racvbs/Pewlett-Hackard-Analysis/README.md

 ## Purpose

-The Pewlett Hackard analysis dep need to organize all the data the company generates.
+The Pewlett Hackard analysis deep need to organize all the data the company generates.
 That's the reason why set up all the tools in they analysis' eviroment:

 - Postgresql
 - Visual Studio
-- csv files in order on the database
+- csv files uploaded on the database

 ### Information